Core Concepts

 Components: Can include user messages, agent messages, agent inner thoughts, and external events

-Delivery: Streaming events via NDJSON over HTTP
+Delivery: Streaming events via NDJSON (newline-delimited JSON) over HTTP

 Events: Real-time status updates, content chunks, and message fragments